marcory-hub/hailo_gcp/README.md

-# hailo

-## Re-training a Custom YOLOv8 Model for Raspberry Pi 5 Hailo-8L AI Kit in the Cloud
+# Re-training a Custom YOLOv8 Model for Raspberry Pi 5 Hailo-8L AI Kit in the Cloud

 #### How to
 - Use your custom dataset in Google Colab to re-train a pre-trained YOLOv8 model (free).